cbrand/ssl-proxy-letsencrypt/README.md

     is not possible.
 You can also specify a htpasswd content via the `HTPASSWD_CONTENT` environment variable (in base64).
 It will be pushed on build time to the correct location.

+    As an alternative you are also able to set a `HTPASSWD_USERNAME` and `HTPASSWD_PASSWORD` variable.
+    If both are set the HTPASSWD file gets generated automatically.

 4. **Enabling frames**

     The container does by default not allow any frames to be opened due to